Henry Wilcoxon: Later life as producer and TV actor

 He was credited as co-producer on a "90-minute tribute to Cecil B. DeMille televised by NBC" entitled The World's Greatest Showman: The Legend of Cecil B. DeMille (1963), whose production was hampered by the absence of "some of DeMille's best-remembered films of the 30s and 40s" when rights-holder MCA refused their use.
 At the opening of the DeMille Theatre in New York, he produced a "two-reel short," that in the estimation of critic Don Miller "was much better than this 90-minute tribute."

-In the last two decades of his life, he worked sporadically and accepted minor acting roles in a number of television and film productions.
-He guest-starred in shows including Daniel Boone, Perry Mason, I Spy, It Takes a Thief, Wild Wild West, Gunsmoke, Cimarron Strip, Cagney & Lacey, The Big Valley, Private Benjamin and Marcus Welby, M. D., as well as in a smaller number of films, including a memorable turn as the golf-obsessed Bishop Pickering in the 1980 comedy Caddyshack.
+In the last two decades of his life, Wilcoxon worked sporadically and accepted minor acting roles in a number of television and film productions.
+He guest-starred in shows including Daniel Boone, Perry Mason, I Spy, It Takes a Thief, The Wild Wild West, Gunsmoke, Cimarron Strip, Cagney & Lacey, The Big Valley, Private Benjamin and Marcus Welby, M. D., as well as in a smaller number of films.
+Wilcoxon is probably best known today for his small but memorable role as the golf-obsessed Bishop Pickering in the classic 1980 comedy Caddyshack.
 In one scene, he plays golf in the driving rain with groundskeeper Carl, played by actor Bill Murray.
-It took hours to film the scene, with both actors standing under artificial rain towers.
-In a 2010 interview, Murray called Wilcoxon “a great pro” who “nailed everything he did.”
-Murray also said Wilcoxon told him that the book, The Art of Dramatic Writing was an influence in his career.
+It took hours to film the scene, with both actors standing under artificial rain towers and wind machines.
+In an interview from 2010, Murray called Wilcoxon “a great pro” who “nailed everything he did.”
+Wilcoxon also told Murray that the book, The Art of Dramatic Writing was an influence in his career.